josh987123/ftg-dashboard/replit.md

 The application is a pure client-side solution built with vanilla HTML, CSS, and JavaScript.
 All static assets are served from the `/public` directory.

 ### Authentication & User Management
-The system uses database-backed authentication with bcrypt password hashing and role-based access control (RBAC) for `admin`, `manager`, and `viewer` roles.
+The system uses database-backed authentication with bcrypt password hashing and flexible role-based access control (RBAC).
+Default roles include `admin` and `manager`, but admins can create, modify, and delete custom roles with page-level permissions.
 Session management includes server-side tokens, 30-day expiration, and IP tracking.
 User preferences and saved views are stored locally per user.

 ### Two-Factor Authentication (2FA)
 - **TOTP-based 2FA**: Users can enable 2FA via Security Settings in the user menu